-In an effort to serve as a transformational influence in West Michigan, Grand Rapids Theological Seminary of Cornerstone University initiated the Urban Cohort Program in fall of 2008.
-At GRTS we believe that those serving in urban ministry are community leaders, who possess significant redemptive influence within the urban community.
+In an effort to serve as a transformational influence in West Michigan, Grand Rapids Theological Seminary of Cornerstone University initiated the Urban Cohort Program in the fall of 2008.
+At GRTS we believe that those serving in urban ministry are community leaders who possess significant redemptive influence within the urban community.
 The Urban Cohort program was created to facilitate advanced theological education for those seeking to make an impact on our urban community.
 This cohort-based educational model has brought together urban pastors and staff ministry leaders (from Grand Rapids, Kalamazoo, Lansing and Muskegon) in a learning environment that speaks from a decidedly Christian worldview.

-The program is built around seven core courses in Bible and Theology which are the foundation of the Masters program at GRTS:
+The program is built around seven core courses in Bible and Theology which are the foundation of the Masters degree program at GRTS:

 - BBL-501 Biblical Hermeneutics